SwiftedMind/Puddles/README.md

 Secondly, **I wanted something that's not following the traditional MVVM paradigm**.
 I know this is highly opinionated and possibly very, very wrong.
 But strict MVVM as we know it in SwiftUI simply doesn't feel right to me.
 This might change over time – maybe [SE-0395](https://forums.swift.org/t/se-0395-observability/64342) will help with that in some ways – and the good thing is that it should be relatively easy to pivot Puddles if need be.
 That's another reason why I designed it to be flexible and lightweight.

+TODO!
+---
-Thirdly, **I wanted to focus on data encapsulation** by making SwiftUI views host their own state.
-This makes working with the SwiftUI environment much easier.
-It also creates clear-cut responsibilities for every data point in the app thanks to the nature of read-only properties inside views.
+Lastly, I wanted to **explicitly allow views to host their own state**.
+This makes working with the tools SwiftUI offers much easier.

 The flip side of the coin is coupling your UI with your data, which can cause problems.
 For example, this makes it challenging to restore arbitrary states, which you would need for deep link support – though I do think that I have found a nice solution for that problem via the concept of Target States.

 And finally, not separating views from their data source means that unit testing becomes basically impossible, since SwiftUI states only really work in a real SwiftUI environment.
 However, that might be solvable in the future, when Apple releases or exposes more API to work with.

+---

 With all that said, I'd like to lastly emphasize the fact that **Puddles might not be the best way to build your SwiftUI app**.
 You should always consider your needs, constraints and willingness to try something new and possibly risky.
 If you do decide to give Puddles a try, though, then I genuinely hope you enjoy it and succeed in building a modular and maintainable app.